 - Publish Date-

-The Tourism industry in Dubai has been flourishing for quite a while now and has been one of the fastest-growing industries in the dynamic industry sectors.
-This is why a lot of people look forward to traveling to Dubai and having a glimpse of the fastest growing industry as well.
+The Tourism industry in Dubai has been flourishing for quite a while now and has been one of the fastest-growing industries in the dynamic industry sector.
+This is why a lot of people look forward to travelling to Dubai and having a glimpse of the fastest-growing industry as well.
 This has also led to many advancements in other industries in Dubai.
-Here is a small list as provided by Dubai E Visa Online to help you understand more about the Dubai tourism industry.
+Here is a small list, as provided by Dubai E Visa Online to help you understand more about the Dubai tourism industry.

 Read Also: Dubai Visa For Philippine Citizenship

-In 1989 the Dubai Commerce and Tourism Promotion Board was established, to market Dubai as a luxury destination in the first-class market and influential business sectors.
-It was in January 1997, that the replacement of Dubai Commerce and Tourism Promotion Board by the Department of Tourism and Commerce Marketing (DTCM) took place.
+In 1989, the Dubai Commerce and Tourism Promotion Board was established to market Dubai as a luxury destination in the first-class market and influential business sectors.
+It was in January 1997 that the replacement of the Dubai Commerce and Tourism Promotion Board by the Department of Tourism and Commerce Marketing (DTCM) took place.